As a big fan of Gone with the Wind novel and movie, I find it interesting to reflect on the characters in this story.

 Miss Melly was happy and wanted everyone around her to be happy too, or at least satisfied with their fate.
 Therefore, she strove to see only the best aspects of a person and always spoke kindly about people.

-For these sincere and direct impulses of her generous heart, everyone loved Melanie and involuntarily reached out to her, for who can remain insensitive to the charms of such a being, who knows how to discover positive character traits in others, of which their owner himself does not even suspect?
-And Melanie had more girlfriends than any other woman in the city and more male friends.
+For these sincere and direct impulses of her generous heart, everyone loved Melanie and involuntarily reached out to her.
+Who can remain insensitive to the charms of such a being, who knows how to discover positive character traits in others, of which their owner himself does not even suspect?
+Melanie had more girlfriends than any other woman in the city and more male friends.

 The similarity between Scarlett’s mother and Melanie is interesting.
-Both women embody the mother, with which holiness is characterized in Christian perception.
+Both women embody the mother, whose holiness is characterized by Christian perception.
 Both die so that the others may live.
 One becomes infected by a sick patient, and the other dies in childbirth.

 Did Ashley Wilkes love Melanie?